evert-arias/easybtn.earias.me/docs/fundamentals.md

 :::note Note

 There is no need to keep a track of button state when using external interrupts.
-Please refer to [using external interrupts]().
+Please refer to [poll vs external interrupts]().

 :::